-Peter Brook was born in London in 1925 and has acheived distinction throughout his career in various disciplines : theatre, opera and literature.
+Peter Brook was born in London in 1925 and has achieved distinction throughout his career in various disciplines: theatre, opera and literature.

 Marat/Sade (1964), A Midsummer Night’s Dream (1970) and Antony and Cleopatra (1978).

-In Paris en 1971, Peter Brook founded the International Centre for Theatre Research with Micheline Rozan, which later became the International Centre for Creative Theatre once the Bouffes du Nord opened.
+In 1971, Peter Brook and Micheline Rozan founded the International Centre for Theatre Research, which later became the International Centre for Creative Theatre once the Bouffes du Nord opened.

 The Conference of the birds (1979), The Bone (1979), The Cherry Orchard (1989), The Mahabharata (1985), Woza Albert !
 (1989),